gbmhunter/blog/content/programming/website-design/css.md

 ---
 author: gbmhunter
-date: 2011-09-15 07:42:06+00:00
+date: 2011-09-15
 draft: false
-title: CSS
+title: "CSS"
 type: page
-url: /programming/website-design/css
 ---

 ## Overview

-CSS, or content style sheet, is a language for speicifying how elements on an HTML page are displayed.
+CSS, or content style sheet, is a language for specifying how elements on an HTML page are displayed.
 It is a very powerful way of customising the look and feel of a website, and allowing single point control (i.e. instant change) of the display of your web pages.

 ## CSS3